Mary Onuoha

 Christian nurse Mary Onuoha was forced out of her job as an NHS theatre practitioner at Croydon University Hospital because she wouldn’t remove the cross she was wearing.
 In a landmark victory, the Employment Tribunal ruled she had been discriminated against.

-Supported by the Christian Legal Centre, Christian nurse Mary Onuoha challenged her former hospital after being forced out of her job because she refused to remove her small, gold cross necklace, which she had word for 40 years as a symbol of her deep Christian faith.
+Supported by the Christian Legal Centre, Christian nurse Mary Onuoha challenged her former hospital after being forced out of her job because she refused to remove her small, gold cross necklace, which she had worn for 40 years as a symbol of her deep Christian faith.

 Mary was told that the necklace was a health and safety risk and “must not be visible”, however no good reason has been shown as to why Mary’s cross is a risk, and people of other faiths and none are allowed to wear jewellery, lanyards, saris, turbans and hijabs without incident.